 Each Board Committee has an Independent Director as its Chair and comprises members who are Independent Directors.
 Other than the Chair of the Board, all Independent Directors are members of at least two Board Committees and all Independent Directors are members of the BNC.

 The Chair of the Board and the CEO receive a standing invitation to all Board Committee meetings and attend as they consider appropriate.

-The following changes to MGL Board and Board Committee memberships occurred during FY2024:
+There were no changes to MGL Board and Board Committee memberships during FY2025.